ktomk/pipelines/README.md

 overrides pipeline from `--trigger` but `--trigger` still influences the container environment variables.

-TODO: get revision from working directory (VCS)

 To specify a different file use the  `--basename <basename>` or `--file <path>` option and/or set the working directory `--working-dir <path>` in which the file is looked for unless an absolute path is set by `--file <path>`.

-TOOD Use a different project directory `--project-dir <path>` for the working tree to operate on which otherwise is the working directory.
+By default it operates on the current working tree which is mounted directly into the container (implicit `--deploy mount`).

-By default it operates on the current working tree, TODO(VCS): to run on a specific revision, reference it (`--revision <ref>`).
-TODO: The pipeline is then run against a clean temporary checkout of the current (Git*) repository or TODO: a copy of the working directory (`--vcs "none"`; `--working-dir <directory>`; `--project-dir`).

 Isolate files by copying them into the container instead of the mount by using `--deploy copy`.
 This requires `docker copy` with